-In continuation of the success story of 3 rounds of the 'Udacity Tech Scholarship', the Bertelsmann Scholarship Initiative will carry on with more than 50,000 chances for learners all over the world.
-Over a three-year period, Bertelsmann is once again investing significantly in funding tech scholarships to build some of the most in-demand tech skills of our time.
+Over a three-year period, Bertelsmann is once again investing significantly in funding tech scholarships with more than 50,000 chances for learners all over the world to build some of the most in-demand tech skills of our time.

 The initiative is divided into two parallel programs: The internal "Bertelsmann Employee Scholarship Program" exclusively for Bertelsmann employees and the external "Next Generation Tech Booster" program for all interested parties outside the Group.

-With this new edition, we are not only offering a more targeted approach with increased support to our internal participants, but are making it easier than ever for employees to take part and earn a qualification - in the Bertelsmann Employee Scholarship.
+With this, we are not only offering a more targeted approach with increased support to our internal participants, but are making it easier than ever for employees to take part and earn a qualification - in the Bertelsmann Employee Scholarship.

 The employee cohort is separated from the external one in order to offer you as a Bertelsmann participant more targeted support and more content options to choose from.
-This means that the scholarship landscape is getting more diversified – you can choose between 3 different content providers according to your learning or content preference: Udacity, Coursera or Harvard Business School Online.
+This means that the scholarship landscape is getting more diversified – you can apply for Udacity or Coursera, according to your learning or content preference.

 Once accepted into the program, you can start working towards your certificate without any further funneling process.